Zach Nunn: 2022

 In 2021, Nunn announced his candidacy for Iowa's 3rd congressional district in the 2022 election against incumbent Cindy Axne, the only Democrat in Iowa's congressional delegation.
-The 3rd district, which covers central Iowa, became more rural and Republican-leaning after the 2020 redistricting cycle, taking in nine new counties.
+The 3rd district, which covers central Iowa, became more rural and conservative-leaning after the 2020 redistricting cycle, taking in nine new counties.
 The race was considered among the nation's most competitive House races.
 Nunn was endorsed by Donald Trump, Nikki Haley, and Tom Cotton, and easily won the June Republican primary election against two other candidates.